 Forever being known for their relatively simple timekeepers that rarely boasted anything more than a normal chronograph, the Italian brand put impressive effort (and, perhaps, mind-numbing amount of cash) into reinventing its.
-In fact, Panerai is just a couple of steps away from creating a real Grand Complication model that would be a sum of all of the Italian brand’s recent achievements in elite watchmaking.
+Panerai is just a couple of steps away from creating a real Grand Complication model that would be a sum of all of the Italian brand’s recent achievements in elite watchmaking.

-If all these years you lived under the proverbial rock, I feel obliged to inform you that the Italian brand has recently made a titanic push towards becoming a real Watch Manufacture that makes its own high-grade calibers.
+If all these years you lived under the proverbial rock, I feel obliged to inform you that the Italian brand has recently made a titanic push towards becoming a real Manufacture that makes its high-grade calibers.

 Besides providing a good view at the subtly decorated P.2005/G hand-wound caliber (the P.2005 base movement was introduced almost four years ago, for that matters,) there is also a power reserve indicator, a 30-second tourbillon and even a map of the night sky as seen in your home town.

 Perhaps, the only thing that disappoints here is the price.
 Yes, I understand that the in-house movement is extremely complex and difficult to make, but something tells me that AMG’s state of the art engines are not much easier to make and assemble, but you can get a whole fully loaded coupe from Mercedes-Benz reputable maker of sports cars for the price of one of these PAM 365 models.
 Oh, I think I forgot to mention: the price of this model is $220,000.
 Yep.

 Build Quality: 5/5

 Panerai Luminor 1950 Equation of Time Tourbillon Titanio L’Astronomo PAM365 specification

 Movement: Panerai P.2005/G Calibre, hand-wound, 375 parts, 36.6 mm in diameter, 11.04 mm thick, three mainspring barrels, in-house, Swiss Made